 - a.
 The work shall include all Masonry; including Concrete Masonry units, Brick Masonry and precast stone.
 The work shall include all materials, labor, and all Masonry work as indicated on the Drawings, and in Division 4 of the Project Manual. - b.
 The Proposal shall include providing concrete fill for Masonry, grout, mortar, mortar color, all joint reinforcing insulation and accessories, flashings, dampproofing if any, shoring and templates or false work, lintels and labor for placing all reinforcing steel associated with Masonry. - c.
 The work shall include labor to install and set all masonry imbedded items.
-The Masonry Contractor shall furnish and install fastening systems, anchors, and provide welding of any anchors where required. - d.
+The Masonry Contractor shall furnish and install fastening systems, anchors, and provide welding of any anchors where required.

+- d.
 The work shall include water repellants of exterior face brick as specified (including existing wall where indicated) in Section 071900, WATER REPELLANTS. - e.
 Installation of reinforcing steel in masonry walls. - f.
-Shall include all Masonry Demolition and patching of existing masonry as required. - g.
-The work shall include fluid applied membrane air barriers as specified in Section 072726.
+Shall include all patching of existing masonry as required. - g.
+Shall include the cleaning of existing salvaged Face Brick veneer for reuse as indicated on the Drawings.

-8. Structural Steel (Materials Only)
+4. STRUCTURAL STEEL (Materials Only)

 - a.
-The work shall include all structural steel trusses, joists, steel deck, miscellaneous steel and metal fabrications, pipe and tube railings, and architectural joint systems (expansion joint covers) and shall include installation of all elements. - b.
+The work shall include all structural steel trusses, joists, steel deck, miscellaneous steel and metal fabrications, pipe and tube railings (Ornamental Metals), and architectural joint systems (Expansion Joint Covers) and shall include installation of all elements. - b.
 The work shall include labor on site handling at time of delivery. - c.
-The work shall be as indicated on the Drawings and in Division 5 of the Project Manual.
+The work shall be as indicated on the Drawings and in Division 5 of the Project Manual. - d.

-d.
 The work associated with the structural steel shall be completed in the phases as laid out by CM@R.

-9. Reinforcing Steel (Materials Only)
+5. REINFORCING STEEL (Materials Only)